When is a Sleep Study Recommended?

 Where can you get a sleep study in Connecticut?

-Dr. Malhotra combines expertise with a commitment to serving his patients’ needs and values.
-He performs sleep studies at Greenwich Hospital, where he serves as Medical Director of the Sleep Lab, and also offers sleep studies that can be conducted at your home.
+Our doctors combines expertise with a commitment to serving their patients’ needs and values.
+They performs sleep studies at Greenwich Hospital, where he serves as Medical Director of the Sleep Lab, and also offers sleep studies that can be conducted at your home.
 You’ll simply take a home sleep test (HST) home with you after receiving instructions on how to use it.
 When you return it to our office, we’ll be able to read and interpret the data.